vaucouleur/vaucouleur/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Decision Support System for Precision Medicine
+- 🔭 I’m currently working on Data mining tools and Decision Support System for Precision Medicine
 - 📫 How to reach me: my first name at my lastname dot com

 <!--
 #### 📈 Stats

 Most of my professional work is unfortunately behind private repositories.
 But here are some stats nonetheless: